WyattCore/Pacman-Game/README.md

 # Pacman-Game
-A class project that I decided to make my own by adding game like functionality, movement restrictions, ghost ai that chases Pacman around the screen and runs when Pacman eats a pellet.
+Demonstartes proficiency in object oriented programming, inheritance, model-view-controller program architecture, and an ai coded ghost.
+This started as a class project but I decided to make my own by adding game like functionality, movement restrictions, ghost ai that chases Pacman around the screen and runs when Pacman eats a pellet.
 Spawns a ghost and a pellet every 5 seconds, survive as long as you can!